 For more inspiration, take a look at our guide to London's best museums, top galleries and the latest London exhibitions, ranging from art exhibitions to museum exhibitions.
 And make sure to keep an eye out for fun and quirky museum lates.

-If you're looking for "museums near me", download the Visit London app for more ideas on the go – just remember to stay safe, be responsible and follow social distancing guidelines while out and about.
+If you're looking for "museums near me", download the Visit London app for more ideas on the go.